 The operation can be done entirely through small incisions inside the nose, or by adding an incision across or at the base of the nostrils.

 Although your surgeon will use his expertise and experience to hide and minimise any scarring, with some operations the scar, however small, will always be visible and with some areas of the body there is an unpredictable healing response of the scar.

 Scars are always visible, they always take time to mature and the degree and quality of a scar can never be guaranteed.

-It is important that you are aware of some of the more common side effects that can accompany rhinoplasty surgery, including bleeding, swelling and bruising, skin problems and headaches.
+It is important that you are aware of some of the more common side effects that can accompany your surgery, including bleeding, swelling and bruising, skin problems and headaches.

 Although infrequent and unexpected, possible complications can occur, including infection, bleeding from nasal vessels, nasal obstruction, decreased sense of smell, dark circles under the eyes and allergic conditions.